openaustralia/openaustralia/README.md

 If you've updated data about members you'll need to parse that and import it.
 This happens automatically once a day or you can run it using this Capistrano task:

-`bundle exec cap --set-before stage=production parse:members`
+`bundle exec cap -S stage=production parse:members`

 For other things, like attempting to parse a day's speeches after a parsing error, you'll need to log into the server to run the script(s) manually.